djplaner/canvas-collections/docs/getting-started/install/individual.md

 ### Disable or remove the Canvas Collections userscript

 By accessing the TamperMonkey _dashboard_ you can disable specific userscripts, including Canvas Collections.
-The _dahsboard_ is an option provided via the TamperMonkey icons - see the following image.
+The _dashboard_ is an option provided via the TamperMonkey icons - see the following image.

 ![](pics/toolbarDashboard.png)